processone/rtb/README.md

 All configuration is performed via editing parameters of `rtb.yml` file.
 The file has [YAML](http://en.wikipedia.org/wiki/YAML) syntax.
 There are mandatory and optional parameters.
-The majority of parameters are optional, and, except `servers` and `bind` parameters you are unlikely to change them.
-Furthermore, for better performance comparison of different server implementations changing them is discouraged.
+The majority of parameters are optional.

 ## General parameters